Themeda quadrivalvis: Invasiveness

 This grass is a major noxious weed in parts of Australia, where it was introduced in the 1930s.
 It may have arrived in supplies of straw packing.
 The plant was first recorded in Australia in September 1935 near Habana in the Mackay Region of Queensland.
 It then spread as a contaminant of seed.
 The weed easily invades ecosystems, displacing native vegetation.
 It grows quickly, producing flowers within 5 to 6 weeks after germination, and seed within 10 weeks.
 Flowering generally occurs in February to June in Australia.
 Germination can occur throughout the year, however, given adequate moisture.
 The grass easily colonizes disturbed areas such as roadsides.
 While the grass is cultivated for animal fodder in India, it is unpalatable throughout most of the year in Australia, forming wide monotypic stands that displace palatable grasses.
 It also forms a heavy fuel load, increasing the likelihood of fire.

-The species is also invasive in New Caledonia.
+The species is also invasive in New Caledonia, and the central plateau of Haiti.